 The mirador Los Jazmines Hotel where this Viñales Valley hike starts has a bar which serves pretty good coffee at 7:00 if you ask nicely.
 (They actually open at 8:00).

-Near the hotel is the Valle de Balcon restaurant, where you can get a hearty breakfast of toasted sandwiches starting from 8:00.
+The Balcon del Valle restaurant is near the hotel and you can get a hearty breakfast of toasted sandwiches starting from 8:00.

 Café Mirador is just a 5-minute detour after leaving Mural de la Prehistorica where you can get a refreshing drink in a stunning location.